Burgerstein

 Saffron

-Saffron is known as the most expensive spice in our world.
-But in addition to good taste in risotto and many other delicious recipes, saffron has also been used early as a medicine.
-Read more here.
+Saffron is known as the most expensive spice in the world.
+But in addition to its delicious flavour in risotto and many other delicious recipes, saffron was also used as a medicine in ancient times.
+Read more about it here.

 read more